AMore080/Employee-Tracker-SQL/README.md

 # Employee-Tracker-SQL
 Command-line application that displays an interface for easy navigation through a database using SQL

+# Usage
+Create, Read, Update, and Delete employees using the terminal.
+A list of choices is displayed for the user to navigate and manage their employees.

 # Features
 - SQL
 - NodeJS